awsdocs/amazon-eks-user-guide/doc_source/iam-roles-for-service-accounts.md

 1. [Configuring Pods to use a Kubernetes service account](pod-configuration.md) – Complete this procedure for each Pod that needs access to AWS services\.

+1. [Using a supported AWS SDK](iam-roles-for-service-accounts-minimum-sdk.md) – Confirm that the workload uses an AWS SDK of a supported version and that the workload uses the default credential chain\.

 **IAM, Kubernetes, and OpenID Connect \(OIDC\) background information**
 In 2014, AWS Identity and Access Management added support for federated identities using OpenID Connect \(OIDC\)\.
 This feature allows you to authenticate AWS API calls with supported identity providers and receive a valid OIDC JSON web token \(JWT\)\.
 You can pass this token to the AWS STS `AssumeRoleWithWebIdentity` API operation and receive IAM temporary role credentials\.
 You can use these credentials to interact with any AWS service, including Amazon S3 and DynamoDB\.